-- Solvency II technical provisions, excluding risk margin, have had a beneficial increase to own funds during the period driven by higher prevailing rates increasing the discounting benefit along with: - Reductions in claims provisions and premium provisions due to lower additional expenses and loss given default allowances. - Beneficial movements in premium provisions were also due to lower plan loss ratios. - the risk margin is a function of the main SCR risks and the run off of these risks.
-The decrease in adjustment for risk margin is in line with the decrease in the business and related risks, - adjustment for deferred acquisition costs have decreased in line with the decrease in business, - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet.
+- adjustments for Solvency II technical provisions, excluding risk margin.
+These have decreased over the period, driven by a reduction in the benefit due to discounting and an increase in claims associated with unearned premium due to increased volumes: - adjustment for the risk margin is a function of the main SCR risks and the run off of these risks.
+The decrease in adjustment results from an increase in the risk margin which is in line with the increase in the business and related risks; - adjustment for deferred acquisition costs in line with Solvency II valuation rules; - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet; and - adjustment to recognise approved dividends in the period up to the submission of the return.

-Restricted own fund items relate to USD 5 million restricted cash balances (2021: USD 5.0 million) held by the Company.
+Restricted own fund items relate to USD 5.0 million restricted cash balances (2022: USD 5.0 million) held by the Company.